demogorgi/MIP_based_gas_simulator/gurobi-version/README.md

     class for neural network model to get policy and value head and a wrapper class for neural network

 #### train.py
-    class for main training of the neural network
+    class to train the neural network